jbloomlab/bench-to-byte/sections/managing-software-environments/index.md

 conda config --set channel_priority strict
 ```

-This means that Conda will always search through the channels you specified in the order they're specified.
+This means that Conda will always search through channels in the order they're specified.
 If that doesn't fix the issue, change the order of the channels until the environment can solve.
 If that doesn't work, check that the dependencies actually exist in the channels you're searching.